Accumulator (computing): Accumulator machines

+These are sometimes called A-registers, e.g., on the UNIVAC 1107.)
+Then, with the introduction of microprocessors, accumulator architectures were again popular with the MOS 6502 being a notable example.
+Many 8-bit microcontrollers that are still popular as of 2014, such as the PICmicro and 8051, are accumulator-based machines.

 Modern CPUs are typically 2-operand or 3-operand machines.
-The additional operands specify which one of many general-purpose registers (also called "general-purpose accumulators") are used as the source and destination for calculations.
+The additional operands specify which one of many general-purpose registers (also called "general-purpose accumulators" or "accumulators") are used as the source and destination for calculations.
 These CPUs are not considered "accumulator machines".

 The characteristic that distinguishes one register as being the accumulator of a computer architecture is that the accumulator (if the architecture were to have one) would be used as an implicit operand for arithmetic instructions.
 For instance, a CPU might have an instruction like: ADD memaddress that adds the value read from memory location memaddress to the value in the accumulator, placing the result back in the accumulator.
 The accumulator is not identified in the instruction by a register number; it is implicit in the instruction and no other register can be specified in the instruction.
 Some architectures use a particular register as an accumulator in some instructions, but other instructions use register numbers for explicit operand specification.